davidosomething/dotfiles/mac/README.md

 ### Install App Store apps

 - `Amphetamine` - better than caffeine
-- `Display Menu` - for setting native resolutions on multiple monitors
+- `Display Menu` - for setting native resolutions on monitors
 - `xcode`
     - Then run `xcode-select --install` to prompt for CLI tools.